 Cordyceps often gets tossed right in the mix with other adaptogenic and nootropic mushrooms, but it’s easily one of the most unique classes of functional fungi in the world.
+If you're asking yourself "What is cordyceps and what can it do for me?", you're in for a treat.

 For starters, this “zombie fungi” is usually endoparasitic, meaning it lives and grows on bugs.
 Plus, it contains one bioactive compound you won’t find in other mushrooms–cordycepin–which may be the superpower behind cordyceps’ potential benefits, like improved athletic endurance, digestive support, immune regulating effects, stress relief, and more.
-In fact, cordyceps is often framed as the best nootropic for enhancing energy
+In fact, cordyceps is often framed as the best nootropic for enhancing energy.

 All in all, there is so much to understand about this unique class of therapeutic mushrooms, but we’ll start from the top: